Varun-Chakraborty/compiler/README.md

 # Compiler - Rust Version

-**Note:**
-1. The original Java version of this project is available in the [java branch](https://github.com/Varun-Chakraborty/compiler/tree/java).
+### Archived Java Version
+This project was originally started as a Java implementation to learn the basics of CPU simulation and assembly.
+That version has now been **archived** and preserved in the [`java-archive`](https://github.com/Varun-Chakraborty/compiler/tree/java-archive) tag.
+The active development is now focused on the Rust port, due to its closer alignment with systems programming concepts.

-2. You’ll need Rust installed to run these Rust-based tools.
+**Note:** You’ll need Rust installed to run these Rust-based tools.

 ## Overview
 This project is a **from-scratch CPU simulator** paired with a simple **assembler** that can translate custom assembly language into machine code (represented as ASCII 0/1 bits).